The Best of Youth: 1974

 Matteo leaves the army and joins the police force.
 During this time, Matteo shows signs of continuing depression and anger.
 He accepts an assignment in Sicily, a place corrupted by the Mafia.
 Meanwhile, Nicola and Giulia conceive and care for Sara, their daughter.

 1977

-In Sicily, Matteo meets a photographer in a caffè named Mirella (Maya Sansa).
+In Sicily, Matteo meets a photographer named Mirella (Maya Sansa) in a caffè.
 She wants to be a librarian, and he advises her to work at a beautiful library in Rome.

 Because of his temper, Matteo is forced to leave Sicily.
 He decides to reside in Rome but refuses to visit his mother.

 Meanwhile, Nicola becomes a psychiatrist, and works to eliminate the abuse and maltreatment of patients in mental hospitals.
 He finds Giorgia in one of these hospitals.
 She is tied to a bed in inhumane conditions, does not talk, and shows fear of being touched by others.

 After some time, Giulia gets drawn into a secret Red Brigades cell.
 One night, she leaves Nicola and Sara and disappears into the terrorist underground.